High-Multiplicity Election Problems: Manipulation as Scheduling

 What are the problems with adding the restriction that we have at most $k$ jobs per machine in the argument of the proof of Theorem~\ref{t:mdd}?
 Let's look at the $C = 2, \ell_1 = 2, \ell_2 = 3$ case.
 In the case without the restriction that we have at most $k$ jobs per machine, all deadlines with the same value mod 6 are treated the same, and every ``six'' is treated the same (no matter what machine it's on).
 This is no longer the case if we also require that every machine handles at most $k$ jobs, since it then matters if you schedule three jobs of length 2 or two jobs of length 3 in a six.

 However, we can show a number of high-multiplicity manipulation cases to be in \p\ using scheduling, which is in contrast to the weighted case where only triviality and plurality are in \p.
 Note that the theorem below does not cover all of the polynomial-time cases of manipulation for pure scoring rules in standard representation, since for example, we do not cover $\langle 2^{m/3}, 1^{m/3}, 0^{m/3} \rangle$ (though cases with at most two different coefficients can be handled easily).
+Also note that there is a limit to how far this can be generalized, since even in standard representation manipulation for Borda is NP-complete~\cite{bet-nie-woe:c:borda-manip,dav-kat-nar-wal:c:borda-manip}.